 The pile stresses indicated by the wave equation shall be reviewed to determine that the piles can be driven as described in 2452.3D without failure.
-For prestressed concrete piles compression and tensile limits are given below.
 If stress levels are such that damage to the piling is considered to be likely, adjustments shall be made to the pile driving system or to the strength of the pile until satisfactory results are obtained.
 Substantial refusal is defined in subsequent paragraphs.